jordan-gibbs/hypercheap-voiceAI/README.md

 >
 > **Total:** **\~\$0.25–\$0.35 per session hour**

 > Actual costs vary with ASR plan, talk ratio, and how verbose the model is.
-The defaults in this repo (short replies, low max tokens) are tuned to keep costs small.
+The defaults in this repo (short replies, low max tokens) are tuned to keep costs as low as possible.

 ---

 ## 6) Customizations

-* Swap voices (Inworld) or models (Baseten) by changing the env vars.
+* Swap voices (Inworld) or LLM models (Baseten) by changing the env vars.
 * Tune VAD in `voice_backend/app/agent/fennec_ws.py` for faster/longer turns.
 It is extremely aggressive by default, which can cut off slow speakers.
 * Swap LLMs in Baseten for better intelligence at the price of increased cost and higher latency
 * Add in the audio markups into the LLM prompt, and switch the model to the Inworld `inworld-tts-1-max` model for increased realism (at double the cost and ~50% increased latency).
+* Adjust history length in `voice_backend/session.py` by altering this: `self._max_history_msgs`.
+This will increase costs.

 MIT © Jordan Gibbs